akeshiiv/weather-web-woo/README.md

 ```
 api_key = “YOUR_API_KEY”
 ```
-9. Move out of env dirctory, then run app!
+9. Move out of env directory, then run app!
 ```
 cd ..
 ```